open(3p) - phpMan

 system.

-ENOENT O_CREAT is not set and the named file does not exist; or O_CREAT
+ENOENT O_CREAT is not set and a component of path does not name an

 ENOSR The path argument names a STREAMS-based file and the system is